 Collecting the data

-As of 2021, the Australian Digital Inclusion Index is based on the Australian Internet Usage Survey (AIUS) designed by the research team and administered by the Social Research Centre at the Australian National University.
+Since 2021, the Australian Digital Inclusion Index has been based on the Australian Internet Usage Survey (AIUS) designed by the ADII research team and administered by the Social Research Centre at the Australian National University.
 The survey sample is stratified and weighted to reflect the Australian population.
-A first baseline survey was conducted between September and November 2020, with 2021 data collected between April and June of this year.
-The 2020 sample comprised 2,798 people.
-The 2021 sample comprised 2,287 people.
+The national collection, including boosted samples for Northern Territory and Tasmania (n=3010), was mainly undertaken between June and October, with a specific Queensland boosted collection (n=1627) undertaken between October and December 2022.

 People looking at a document containing data and charts